Complementary Health Approaches

 Although many dietary supplements come from natural sources, “natural” does not always mean “safe.”
 Natural products may contain ingredients that have strong effects in your body.
 A supplement’s safety depends on many things, such as the chemicals that are in it, how it works in the body, how it is prepared, and the dose you take.

-Two particularly important safety concerns about dietary supplements are contamination and drug interactions.
+Two important safety concerns about dietary supplements are contamination and drug interactions.

 Contaminated Dietary Supplements

 The FDA (Food and Drug Administration) has warned the public that some products marketed as dietary supplements contain illegal and potentially harmful ingredients, such as prescription drugs and related substances.
 Some of these products are promoted for sexual enhancement or treatment of erectile dysfunction; others are marketed for weight loss or bodybuilding.
+There have also been some instances in which products marketed for arthritis or pain were found to contain hidden drug ingredients.
 Although some tainted products have been taken off the market, new ones keep showing up.
-In fact, the number of tainted erectile dysfunction products available on the Internet seems to be increasing.

 Some dietary supplements can interact with drugs.
-One of the best-known examples is the herbal supplement St. John’s wort, which interacts with a variety of drugs, making the drugs less effective.
-Many other herbs, including commonly used ones such as garlic, ginkgo, and valerian, may also interact with drugs
+One of the best-known examples is the herbal supplement St. John’s wort, which interacts with a variety of drugs.
+In many cases, interactions with this herb make drugs less effective.
+Many other herbs, including commonly used ones such as garlic, goldenseal, and green tea extracts, may also interact with drugs.

 Drugs that can be affected by interactions with herbs include